 BIBL 501 Theological Research Methods (1) Effective approaches to choosing research topics and presenting persuasive reasoned arguments in a written format.
-Techniques for performing library research in Biblical, theological, and ministry fields.
+Techniques for performing library research in biblical, theological, and ministry fields.
 Should be taken during student's first term of graduate work.
 Required for all M.A. and MDIV students.
-Prerequisites: University Library course (UNIV LIB) (or concurrent) and ENGL 500 (or concurrent).
+Prerequisites: UNIV LIB (or concurrent) or UNIV 500.
 (Pass/No Pass)

-BIBL 502 Principles of Bible Study 2 (2) Detailed inductive study of a Biblical book (other than Mark).
+BIBL 502 Principles of Bible Study 2 (2) Detailed inductive study of a biblical book (other than Mark).
 Attention to proper use of various English versions of the Bible, concordances, commentaries, word studies and other study aids.
 Includes outlining for sermons or lessons.
-May be taken again with a different Biblical book and applied for BOTB or BNTB credit.
+May be taken again with a different biblical book and applied for BOTB or BNTB credit.
 Prerequisite: BIBL 500.

-BIBL 504 Biblical Hermeneutics (3) Distinctives of various types of Biblical literature, with an emphasis upon resultant considerations for interpretation and contemporary application.
+BIBL 504 Biblical Hermeneutics (3) Distinctives of various types of biblical literature, with an emphasis upon resultant considerations for interpretation and contemporary application.
 Topics: historical narrative, psalm, wisdom, parable, epistle, prophecy and apocalypse.
-Prerequisite: ENGL 500 (or concurrent).